munificent/game-programming-patterns/book/introduction.markdown

 </aside>

-At first, the challenge was just getting something on screen.
+At first, the challenge was just getting something working.
 Then, it became figuring out how to write programs bigger than what would fit in my head.
 Instead of just reading about "How to Program in C++", I started trying to find books about how to *organize* programs.